payhub/slate/source/includes/recurring_bill_status.md

 401 | Unauthorized.
 You do not have permission to perform this operation.
 Make sure you entered a valid API Key at the top of the page. | `Void {}`
 403 | Forbidden.
 The server does not permit you to use this URI. | `Void {}` 500 | Internal server error due to encoding the data, or to a PayHub server failure.
 Contact PayHub. | `Void {}`

+## SDKs Method

+### Each SDK has a transaction manager class with the next method:

+* Update the Status of one Recurring Bill Transaction: **updateRecurringBillStatus({recurringBillId},{String:newRecurringBillStatus})**

+This method returns a boolean value if the process was successful or not (TRUE or FALSE).